Skip to content

 • Month 12: full cycle.
 If you have consistent data across 12 months, you have excellent evidence to discuss with your clinician.

-Many people experience temporary increased shedding in the first few weeks of minoxidil use.
+The shedding phase is a temporary increase in hair fall during the first 2-8 weeks of use, commonly called “the dread shed,” caused by minoxidil pushing resting follicles into a new growth cycle.
+Many people experience this temporary increased shedding in the first few weeks of minoxidil use.
 This is commonly discussed online and is often called “the dread shed.”
 The theory is that minoxidil pushes resting hairs into the shedding phase faster, making room for new growth.
 It can be alarming, but one to two weeks of increased shedding does not reliably predict whether the treatment is working.

 What tracking does here: your zone photos may show that the shedding did not actually change visible density.
 The gap between how sheddingfeels and what your photos show is often surprising.
 Log the dates when shedding seemed elevated so you can see the pattern resolve over time.

-Compare the last 4 weeks to the previous 4 weeks across your tracked zones.
+You evaluate minoxidil by comparing the last 4 weeks to the previous 4 weeks across your tracked zones in a consistent capture setup.
 If your capture setup is not consistent, fix that before drawing conclusions; otherwise you are grading your camera setup, not your hair.
 Key decision points:

 • Trend stable or improving: continue use and keep tracking.